Pittsburgh synagogue shooting: Imprisonment

 On August 26, 2023, Bowers was transferred to the custody of the Federal Bureau of Prisons and placed on death row at United States Penitentiary, Terre Haute.
 Bowers attempted to appeal his sentence for a new trial in November 2023, but his request was denied in May 2024.

 In December 2024, when President Joe Biden announced commutations for the death sentences of 37 out of 40 federal death row inmates to life imprisonment without the possibility of parole, he excluded Bowers along with Dzhokhar Tsarnaev, who perpetrated the 2013 Boston Marathon bombing, and Dylann Roof, who committed the 2015 Charleston church shooting, because of their convictions for either terrorism or hate-motivated mass murder related crimes.

+The Department of Justice's investigative team was awarded the Attorney General’s David Margolis Award for Exceptional Service in 2024 by Attorney General Merrick B. Garland.

 State criminal proceedings

 Bowers was also charged with 36 state criminal counts, including 11 counts of criminal homicide, six counts of aggravated assault, six counts of attempted criminal homicide, and 13 counts of ethnic intimidation.
 The state charges were held in abeyance pending the federal trial.